 But since the majority of this blog’s readers are parents of big dogs, our choice falls on Big Barker 7″ Pillow Top Orthopedic Dog Bed as our top pick.

-Even though the price might seem too steep, but with the quality of the bed that you can expect to last for years buying this bed is a cost wise.
+Even though the price might seem too steep, but with the quality of the bed that you can expect to last for years buying this bed is cost-wise.